Halfdan Bryn: Anthropological career

-Bryn initially experienced great success and influence through his earlier works; for instance in 1920 he was referred to as "Norway's most famous anthropologist" by Kristian Emil Schreiner.
-At this time Bryn was considered a well-established and fairly uncontroversial member of Norwegian academia.
-Norway's leading academic contemporaries on issues of genetics and heredity such as Kristinne Bonnevie, Otto Lous Mohr Kristian & Alette Schreiner belonged to his academic circle.

-Toward the later years of his life the same prominent members of that society would develop a more critical attitude towards his research methods; he would become a controversial figure among anthropologists.
+Bryn initially experienced great success and influence through his earlier works; for instance, in 1920, he was referred to as "Norway's most famous anthropologist" by Kristian Emil Schreiner.
+At this time, Bryn was considered a well-established and fairly uncontroversial member of Norwegian academia.
+Norway's leading academic contemporaries on issues of genetics and heredity, such as Kristinne Bonnevie, Otto Lous Mohr, Kristian & Alette Schreiner belonged to his academic circle.
+Toward the later years of his life, the same prominent members of that society would develop a more critical attitude towards his research methods; he would become a controversial figure among anthropologists.
 This was due to Bryn's contributions to scientific racism; his tendency to promote unorthodox, speculative, anthropological theories from scant and inconclusive evidence.

 He was a close colleague of the notorious racial theorist Hans F. K. Günther, and collaborated with Herman Lundborg at the Swedish State Institute for Racial Biology, Statens institut för rasbiologi.
 His views on race were typical of nordicist Nordic race ideas during the interwar period.
 He viewed populations from Northern and Coastal Norway as bastardized populations of Nordic; dolichocephalic and brachycephalic; Lappish and Alpine stock.
 Bryn also referred to the populations of Trondheim and Møre as "inordinately well mixed bastard populations".
 One of Halfdan Bryn's correspondents for a short period in the early 1920s, who would eventually become a colleague, was Norway's leading eugenicist and racial hygienicist, Jon Alfred Mjøen.
 Contemporary academics such as Kristine Bonnevie and the Schreiners, viewed Mjøen as a dilettante.
-As Mjøen's controversial theories, and related activism, caused him to become ever more alienated from Norwegian academia, Bryn - whose his research was relevant to Mjøen's theories - was sometimes called upon to correct Mjøen by his colleagues.
-Bryn however, proved disinclined to do this, as he seemed to agree with much of Mjøen's work, and eventually allied himself with Mjøen to the exclusion of his former colleagues.
+As Mjøen's controversial theories and related activism caused him to become ever more alienated from Norwegian academia, Bryn - whose research was relevant to Mjøen's theories - was sometimes called upon to correct Mjøen by his colleagues.
+Bryn, however, proved disinclined to do this, as he seemed to agree with much of Mjøen's work, and eventually allied himself with Mjøen to the exclusion of his former colleagues.
 He joined the International Federation of Eugenics Organizations under Mjøen's behest, but did not take an active interest in the organization.
 He died in March 1933, in Trondheim (the new city name from 1931).